PhilipDaniels/BassUtils/BassUtils.Oracle/README.md

   when performing database transactions.
 * `OracleConnectionExtensions`: Easier to use overloads of the `OracleUdt.GetValue` and `OracleUdt.SetValue` methods.
+* `WrappedTransaction`: bundles a transaction and its connection together to make them easier to dispose correctly.
 * `OracleParameterExtensions`: extension methods to get the `Value` property as an `OracleDataReader` or as a list of strings or numbers.
 * `OracleParameterCollectionExtensions`: many extension methods to help with creating